husush23/Math-magician/README.md

 ## 👥 Authors <a name="authors"></a>

-> Mention all of the collaborators of this project.
+> Here are authors of this project:

 👤 **Author1**